HenkVanAsselt/barcode_generator_scanner_tester/readme.md

-# Barcode generator for scanner testing
+# Barcode generator for barcode scanner testing

 ## Purpose

 This software has been written to test a barcode scanner over a long period of time.

 Just scanning random barcodes might not lead to the point were the problem actually appears, and does not lead to a stable reproduction method.